 We stayed with them for five days and got an insight into how and what they eat.
 It was so fascinating to live the Mediterranean lifestyle with some locals.
-When traveling you can get to eat plenty of local dishes, but joining them for meals and experiencing the way they eat is another matter!
+When travelling you can get to eat plenty of local dishes, but joining them for meals and experiencing the way they eat is another matter!

-Corsican food is typical Mediterranean style, though with influences from the Italians and French.
+Corsican food is typically Mediterranean style, though with influences from the Italians and French.
 They are a very proud people, and their food is an integral part of their unique culture.
 There are many specialty foods unique to the island, made for locals to eat and also for sale to tourists.

 We visited a bustling morning market in the town square of Ajaccio, the island’s capital, which showcased many of the local delicacies on offer.
-It is a market that is on every day, popular with cruise ships that arrive daily.
+It is a market that is on every day, popular with the cruise ships that arrive daily.

-Otherwise there was an extensive and amazing selection of dried meat, made mostly from pork.
+Otherwise, there was an extensive and amazing selection of dried meat, made mostly from pork.

 Cheeses are a serious tradition here, especially those made from sheep and goats milk.
 Chevre is a common one.
 One stall had small round cheese knobs of chevre decorated with edible flowers, which looked so pretty.
 Many of the cheeses are hard, aged, and some quite smelly!
-In fact it was really hard choosing one that all our family would eat, fortunately we had a local to help decipher the choices and help with our ordering.
+In fact, it was really hard choosing one that all our family would eat, fortunately, we had a local to help decipher the choices and help with our ordering.

 A ricotta like cheese, called Bruccio, is used in a lot of products.

 Mixed with silverbeet – the unpopular green leafy vegetable – it is used to fill pastries.